 District Court Judge Wendy Beetlestone denied the motion to dismiss the lawsuit because of insufficient standing, and that all the known plaintiffs had plausibly claimed tangible and impending injuries.
 Nevertheless, the judge approved the motion to dismiss a few claims associated with the plaintiffs not plausibly alleging entitlement to relief, although others were permitted to continue.
 The motion to dismiss the negligence claim was rejected, because the plaintiffs had claimed cognizable tort damages and adequate causation.
 The motion to dismiss the negligence per se claim and the FTC Act violation was given.
 Yet the judge allowed the plaintiffs to use these theories to assist their negligence claim, enabling them to depend on the supposed FTC Act violation.

 The breach of implied contract claim was dropped without prejudice since the plaintiffs did not plausibly confirm that there is an implied contract with Prospect Medical Holdings.
 The California Constitution and the common law privacy violation claims were dropped with prejudice since the complaint didn’t claim deliberate conduct by Prospect Medical Holdings.
 The California Unfair Competition Law state was dropped without prejudice, as the plaintiffs were given the chance to plead an inadequate legal remedy.
-The motion to drop the CMIA violation claim was refused since the Rhysida gang’s promise that patient files were for being sold on the dark web made it possible to infer that those files included medical backgrounds, which are covered by HIPAA laws.
+The motion to drop the CMIA violation claim was refused since the Rhysida gang’s promise that patient files were for being sold on the dark web made it possible to infer that those files included medical backgrounds.